BennyHallett/blog/posts/2015-05-06-elixir-command-line-app-with-anubis.markdown

 We simply convert the list into a newline separated string, and write that out to the given filename.

-Our last item required for our TodoList module is loading the file back out.
+The last item required for our TodoList module is loading the file again.
-We've almost already done it in our test, so this one should be fairly straight forward.
+We've almost already done this in our test, so this one should be fairly straight forward.

 Lets add our test